 Within the Logistics Execution module, there are few functions as important as Delivery Creation.
 After all, you can’t bill for what you don’t ship.
 Even within S/4 Hana, the VL10 transactions seem to offer the best, most flexible way to create deliveries.
 But what if you need to adjust the way SAP selects delivery scope in these transactions?
-Read on to see how I used a simple custom routine to filter out certain deliveries from the list.
+Read on to see how I used the SAP Delivery Due Index routine to filter out certain deliveries from the list.

 I’ve previously attempted to demystify SAP Sales Order dates, but this topic seems to arise time and time again.
 I decided to put the Sales Order / Logistics scheduling dates on a handy timeline to help explain the mechanics of SAP Logistics Scheduling.
 Read on.